Adsense

 Why Phosphorus Is a Problem in Watersheds

-Phosphorus is a nutrient essential for plant growth, but too much phosphorus in water systems causes pollution.
+Phosphorus is an essential nutrient for plant growth.
+However, excessive phosphorus in water systems causes serious environmental problems.

 Main Sources of Phosphorus